Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Null hypothesis Bayesian RAR under normality

-Assume that the data are summarized by $y = \{\hat{\theta}, \sigma\}$, where $\hat{\theta}$ is an effect estimate of the true treatment effect $\theta$ that quantifies the effect of a treatment over the control and $\sigma$ is the standard error of the estimate.
-For example, $\hat{\theta}$ could be an estimated (standardized) mean difference, log odds/rate/hazard ratio, risk difference, or regression coefficient.
-Suppose further that the estimate is (at least approximately) normally distributed, i.e., $\hat{\theta} \mid \theta \sim \mathrm{N}(\theta, \sigma^2)$.
+Suppose that the data are summarized by $y = \{\hat{\theta}, \sigma_n\}$, where $\hat{\theta}$ is an estimate of the true treatment effect $\theta$, and $\sigma_n$ is the (known) standard error of the estimate.
+This does not mean that the raw data, from which the estimate is computed, need to be normally distributed.
+For example, $\hat{\theta}$ could be an estimated (standardized) mean difference, log odds/risk/rate/hazard ratio, risk difference, or regression coefficient.
+The standard error is often of the form $\sigma_n = \lambda/\sqrt{n}$, where $n$ is the effective sample size and $\lambda$ the standard deviation of one effective observation.
+For example, for a mean difference, the effective sample size is $n = 1/(1/n_C + 1/n_1)$ where $n_C$ and $n_1$ are the sample sizes in the control and treatment group, respectively, with $\lambda$ the standard deviation of one observation.
+For a log hazard ratio, the effective sample size is the number of events with $\lambda = 2$.
+Assume that the estimate is (at least approximately) normally distributed around $\theta$ with its variance $\sigma^2_n$ assumed to be known, i.e., $\hat{\theta} \,\vert\, \theta \sim \mathrm{N}(\theta, \sigma^2_n)$.

-If the effect $\theta$ is oriented such that a positive effect indicates treatment benefit, the three hypotheses from Section~\ref{sec:one-treatment} translate into:

-The point null hypothesis $H_0$ is a simple hypothesis with no free parameters, or equivalently, a point (Dirac) prior at zero.
-The $H_{-}$ and $H_{+}$ hypotheses are composite hypotheses and require prior distributions for the effect $\theta$.
-A natural choice is a $\theta \sim \mathrm{N}(\mu, \tau^2)$ normal distribution whose support is truncated to the negative and positive side, respectively.
-This distribution may be specified based on prior knowledge (e.g., previous studies).
-In the absence of prior knowledge, it seems sensible to center the prior on zero ($\mu = 0$) to represent clinical equipoise \citep{Freedman1987}, as a zero-centered prior gives equal probability to harmful and beneficial effects.
-Averaging the prior over the three hypotheses leads to a spike-and-slab prior, as illustrated in Figure~\ref{fig:spike-slab}.
+If the effect $\theta$ is oriented such that a positive effect indicates treatment benefit, the hypotheses from Section~\ref{sec:general-theory} translate into $H_{-} \colon \theta < 0$ vs. $H_{0} \colon \theta = 0$ vs. $H_{+} \colon \theta > 0$.
+The null hypothesis $H_0$ is a simple hypothesis with no free parameters, or equivalently, a point (Dirac) prior at zero.
+The $H_{-}$ and $H_{+}$ hypotheses are composite hypotheses and require prior distributions for $\theta$.
+A natural choice is a $\theta \sim \mathrm{N}(\mu, \tau^2)$ distribution whose support is truncated to the negative and positive side, respectively.
+In the absence of prior knowledge, it is sensible to center the prior on zero ($\mu = 0$) to represent clinical equipoise \citep{Freedman1987}, giving equal probability to harmful and beneficial effects.
+Since $H_0$ is a point hypothesis, the prior of $\theta$ under $H_{-}$ and $H_{+}$ must be proper ($\tau < \infty$), as otherwise the posterior probability of $H_0$ is 1 for any data $y$.
+The value of the prior standard deviation $\tau$ must therefore be chosen so that the prior is not too vague \citep{Kass1995}.